 Pool ownership happens in many different ways.
 Sometimes you have a pool built on your existing property.
 Sometimes you purchase property with a pool already included.
-If you’re considering the latter, a pool inspection is something you may want to consider alongside the typical property inspection you would have done before you signed for the house.
+If you’re considering the latter, a pool maintenance inspection is something you may want to consider alongside the typical property inspection you would have done before you signed for the house.
 Let’s take a little closer look at what all may be included.

 What Is a Pool Inspection?

 A pool inspection, similar to a home inspection, is designed to help identify any potential hazards and repairs before you buy.
 A professional inspector will look at a variety of things including the size and depth of the pool, what materials were used, the age of the pool and the manufacturer as well.

 With a deep knowledge base of all the sneaky places pool problems may be hiding, they can sniff out many issues or potential issues you may have missed entirely that could cost you big unexpectedly in the future.